jlopezr83/design-patterns/README.md

         * **composite**: Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
         * **decorator**: Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
     * **behavioral**: Examples of behavioral design patterns
-        * **chain of responsability**: Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+        * **chain of responsibility**: Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
 * **tests**: Unit tests for every pattern